 “Veterans face unique challenges when transitioning back to civilian life.
 Our mental health experts are there to help them achieve balance and wholeness,” said Darren Sherrard, associate director of recruitment marketing at VA.

-In honor of Post-Traumatic Stress Disorder (PTSD) Awareness Month, let’s take a look at a few rewarding VA career opportunities that help Veterans living with mental health issues.
+Let’s take a look at a few rewarding VA career opportunities that help Veterans living with mental health issues.

 Cutting-edge PTSD treatment

 PTSD affects seven out of every 100 Americans at some point in their lives and is often seen in Veterans who have gone through war, dangerous peacekeeping operations or other trauma.

 Created in 1989, our National Center for PTSD is a world leader in research and education.
 Taking a multi-disciplinary approach to diagnosing and treating PTSD, the center rapidly translates research into practice to deliver the latest, cutting-edge mental health care to Veterans.

 Experienced, licensed psychiatrists, psychiatric nurses, psychologists, clinical social workers or master’s level clinicians can be part of this groundbreaking work with a career as a PTSD therapist.
 Fellowships and internships are also available.

 With a career at the National Center for PTSD, you can help trauma survivors feel safe in the world and live happy, productive lives.

 Compassionate, qualified responders have helped millions of Veterans and their family members through the Veterans Crisis Line since it launched in 2007.
 The call center stands ready around the clock to take calls and texts from Veterans and active military personnel needing confidential assistance.